Manx Labour Party: History

-The Manx Labour Party was formed in 1918, making it the first organised political party on the island.
-It's founders were Christopher R. Shimmin, Alfred James Teare, and James Robinson Corrin.
+J. R. Corrin was the inaugural President of the Manx Labour party at its founding in 1918, and elected an MHK in 1919.

+On 7 September, 1918, the Manx Labour Party held its first annual conference, where it was decided the existing local chapter of the Independent Labour party would merge with the growing unions on the island into a concerted political force.
+The party's founders were John Coole, William Clucas, J. R. Corrin, William Dickinson, Harry M. Emery, James D. Fell, Annie Watterson, Christopher Shimmin, Alfred James Teare, Richard Kneen, James H, Cowley, J. J. Hodson, J. W. Cannell, Arthur Hadley and Nellie Taylor.
 Its formation was prompted by the high level of indirect taxation as a proportion of the Isle of Man Government's income, the relatively low wages, and the lack of social legislation.
 The founders of the party saw that as being unfair to the poorest in society and wanted to increase the reliance on income taxation instead, and to introduce social legislation such as old age pensions.
 Christopher R. Shimmin, a founder of the MLP, had written in 1915; "In Manxland there is no state insurance, no worker's compensation, no factory laws, and for the aged worker, when poor and feebly tottering to the grave, no old age pension.
 Rightly has the Isle of Man been called "A paradise for the rich but a purgatory for the poor".

-The Manx Labour Party had its roots in the Chartist movement on the Isle of Man, the union movement, various reforming organisations such as the Manx Reform League, and a culture of debating societies and self-education societies focused around the Island's various churches.
+Besides the Chartists and unions, various reforming organisations such as the Manx Reform League, and a culture of debating societies and self-education societies focused around the Island's various churches also joined the party.
 Like similar parties in neighbouring countries, the MLP's influences were more Methodist than Marxist.